shiahalan/connect-four/README.md

 If your placement was valid, let the other play take their turn (if playing with someone else).

 ## Functionality:
-The game uses lists as a datastructure in order to keep track of the pieces.
+The game uses lists as a data structure in order to keep track of the pieces.
 Various functions change the values in these lists.

 ## Image: